 You’ll also want to identify additional keywords you may be able to rank for and sprinkle them into your post.
-Using latent semantic indexing-friendly keywords is a great way to earn more traffic from each post, AND provide Google with the context it needs to understand what your article is about.
+Using latent semantic indexing-friendly keywords is a great way to earn more traffic from each blog post, AND provide Google with the context it needs to understand what your article.

 You may find that you’re able to combine two or more piece of old content into a single “super post.”
 If you have old posts that aren’t strong enough to rank or provide much value on their own, look for ways to combine them with other relevant posts to create more comprehensive resources or mega guides.

 You may not think of deleting your hard work as optimizing your content, but it certainly can be.
 If your posts don’t provide much value to their readers, they could have the opposite effect and reflect poorly on your brand.